willtrigo/42_basecamp/rush/rush00/README.md

 # Rush 00 - Basecamp

-Rush 00 is an intensive project designed to test and refine the programming skills of aspiring developers during their first weeks at 42 school's Piscine.
+Rush 00 is an intensive project designed to test and refine the programming skills of aspiring developers during their first weeks at 42 school's Basecamp.
 This project delves into the fundamentals of C programming, pushing participants to tackle tasks like:

 - Mastering file I/O: Reading and writing data from files efficiently.
 - Conquering algorithms: Implementing algorithms like the infamous "find the biggest square" challenge (BSQ).